aidencary/Pokemon-Database-Data-Visualization/README.md

 - **Streams and Collections API** for data processing
 - **JFreeChart** for chart visualization
 - **Custom Renderers** for table styling
+- **Strategy and Observer Design Patterns** for clean, extensible architecture
 ---

 ## 🛠 Features